Clinical Art Therapy MA (CE)

 Students are brought into contact with clinical-rehabilitative practice right from the start and are supervised in this process in a practical manner.
 At the same time, various basic principles and problems in different fields of practice are developed.

-The course is continuously accompanied by artistic, material-aesthetic-orientated and (psycho-)therapeutic self-awareness, which can be seen as a further basis in the training process.
+The programme is continuously accompanied by artistic, material-aesthetic-orientated and (psycho-)therapeutic self-awareness, which can be seen as a further basis in the training process.
 With this art therapy programme, the Sigmund Freud Private University contributes to the intensification of artistic, psychotherapeutic and artistic practice-oriented art therapy in Austria.

 Graduates of the ULG in Clinical Art Therapy are therefore qualified to work in the health and social sector – whether in outpatient, day-care or inpatient clinical facilities, in areas of health prevention, social counselling or in curative education and psychosocial institutions.